schnz/dotfiles/README.md

 This repository contains my highly opiniated and personalized dot files.
 They are managed with [chezmoi](https://www.chezmoi.io/).

+> [!NOTE]
+> The setup is optimized for Arch Linux distributions with a GNOME environment.
+This doesn't prevent selective usage of subset(s) of config files in other Linux distributions.
+But some configurations and/or package detection mechanisms simply won't work, e.g., proper zsh environment setup.

 ## Quickstart

 The TLDR of everything below.